David-Papworth/Fundamental_project/README.md

 ### Integration Testing
 This was used to make sure that the pathway a user would take would work at every step (e.g. button clicks, text entry, redirect).

+The code below shows the integration test for adding an army
 ```
 class TestAddArmy(TestBase):
     TEST_CASES = [("army 1","this is army 1"), ("army 2","this is army 2"), ("army 3","this is army 3")]